 1. Determining the valuation

 Note: There are several methods of calculating valuations - none of which are better or more successful than the other.
-There are also many ways you can attain your valuation range.
 Multiple online tools exist that will give you a fairly accurate range to base your listing price on.
 Another option is to go through your accounting firm or hire a valuation specialist to give you their opinion.
-Click here to access Tresle's very own Business Valuation Calculator.
+Click here to access Tresle's Business Valuation Calculator.

 2. Your listing price is only the beginning